LogoLogo

 Was this helpful?

-3. Enter the identifier of your variable - this is what you will use in your package commands (such as {colour}).
+3. Choose an identifier for your variable - this is what you will use in your package commands, such as {colour} for example.

-4. Enter the description of your variable - this is what the customers will see when presented with the selection.
+4. Enter a description for your variable - this is what customers will see when asked for a selection for the variable.

-5. Select the type of your variable, we are going to choose Dropdown for this tutorial.
-We have several other types such as Email Address, Username, Alphanumeric, Numeric, etc.
+5. Select the type of your variable, we are going to choose Dropdown for this example.
+We have several other types such as Email Address, Username, Alphanumeric, Numeric and more.

-1. Name - This is what will be displayed to your customer.
+Name - This is the option name that will be displayed to your customer.

-2. Value - This is what the {colour} variable (As defined previously) will be replaced with when the commands are executed on your server.
+Value - This is what the {colour} variable (as defined previously) will be replaced with when the commands are executed on your server.

-3. Price - If you want to charge an additional amount if the customer selects this option you can enter it here.
+Price - Optionally, if you want to charge an additional amount on top of the package price, if the customer selects the option in question, you can enter it here.
+You can also define a percentage increase of the package price on a per-option basis instead, if you'd like.

 Following on with our example our options list now looks like the following:

-In your package commands section, you can now use the {colour} variable as you would any other variable that we provide.
-Once your customer purchases the package we will replace the {colour} variable with the option they chose.
+In your package commands section, you can now use the {colour} variable as you would any other Command Variable that we provide.
+Once your customer purchases the package we will replace the {colour} variable with the value corresponding to the option they chose.